-To stay safe, you must switch your headlights on half an hour after sunset and keep them on until half an hour before sunrise.
+To stay safe, you must switch your headlights on half an hour after sunset and keep them on at least until half an hour before sunrise.

-Tiredness on the motorway could be a real danger, too.
-The Highway Code says that you should take a break of at least 15 minutes for every two hours you’re driving.
+Tiredness on the motorway can be a real danger, too.
+The Highway Code says that you should take a break of at least 15 minutes for every 2 hours you’re driving.

-You can’t lump these all into one, either.
-Two hours is the maximum amount of time you should be on the road.
+You can’t lump these all into one break, either.
+The 2-hour limit is the maximum amount of time you should be on the road at one time.

 Motorway service stations are set up at a decent space between one another.
 You should be no more than 30 minutes away from one at any point.

 Reflective studs in the road are colour-coded, making it easier to navigate on a motorway at night.

 Use the different colours to guide you.